Connect Apache Kafka® to Aiven for ClickHouse®

 Aiven for Apache Kafka service or a self-hosted Apache Kafka service

-tipIf you use the self-hosted Apache Kafka service, an external Apache Kafka endpoint should be configured in Integration endpoints.
+tipIf you use the self-hosted Apache Kafka service, configure an external Apache Kafka endpoint.

 -